smithjd/sql-pet/docs/083-exploring-a-single-table.md

 >   * Show the multiple data anomalies found in a single AdventureWorks table (*salesorderheader*)
 >   * The interplay between "data questions" and "business questions"

 The previous chapter has demonstrated some of the automated techniques for showing what's in a table using some standard R functions and packages.
 Now we demonstrate a step-by-step process of making sense of what's in one table with more of a business perspective.
 We illustrate the kind of detective work that's often involved as we investigate the *organizational meaning* of the data in a table.
-We'll investigate the `salesorderheader` table in the `sales` schema in this example to understand the sales profile of a business.
+We'll investigate the `salesorderheader` table in the `sales` schema in this example to understand the sales profile of the "AdventureWorks" business.
 We show that there are quite a few interpretation issues even when we are examining just 3 out of the 25 columns in one table.

 For this kind of detective work we are seeking to understand the following elements separately and as they interact with each other (and they all do):

-  * What data is stored in the database and
+  * What data is stored in the database
   * How information is represented
   * How the data is entered at a day-to-day level to represent business activities
   * How the business itself is changing over time